 Being Left-Handed – Yes, we left-handers are often neglected.
 Many products are designed for right-handed people and trying to use these items can sometimes be a challenge.
 Electricity can be fatal as the current could run closer to vital organs if you’re lefty.

-New York personal injury attorneys suggest speaking with an experience lawyer if you’ve been injured.
+New York personal injury attorneys suggest speaking with an experienced lawyer if you’ve been injured.
 It’s a free call and many times a claim can spark changes – helping to prevent your accident from happening to someone else.

 NEW YORK – We can all agree that drunk driving is never a good idea.
 Still, many people choose to do it.
 We can also agree that riding with a drunk driver isn’t a wise choice either.
 Still, many people do this – especially teens.